Middle kingdoms of India: The Palas

 The Pala dynasty of Kamarupa succeeded the Mlechchha dynasty, ruled from its capital at Durjaya (North Gauhati).
 Dynasty reigned till the end of the 12th century.

-Brahma Pala (900-920 CE), was founder Pala dynasty (900–1100 CE) of Kamarupa.
+Brahma Pala (900–920 CE), was founder Pala dynasty (900–1100 CE) of Kamarupa.
 Dynasty ruled from its capital Durjaya, modern-day North Guwahati.
 The greatest of the Pala kings, Dharma Pala had his capital at Kamarupa Nagara, now identified with North Guwahati.
 Ratna Pala was another notable sovereign of this line.
 Records of his land-grants have been found at Bargaon and Sualkuchi, while a similar relic of Indra Pala, has been discovered at Guwahati.
-Pala dynasty come to end with Jaya Pala (1075-1100 CE).
+Pala dynasty come to end with Jaya Pala (1075–1100 CE).

-The Twipra
+Twipra

 The Twipra Kingdom ruled ancient Tripura.
 Kingdom was established around the confluence of the Brahmaputra river with the Meghna and Surma rivers in today's Central Bangladesh area.
 The capital was called Khorongma and was along the Meghna river in the Sylhet Division of present-day Bangladesh.

-The Deccan plateau and South
+Deccan plateau and the South

 In the first half of the millennium the South saw various small kingdoms rise and fall mostly independent to the turmoil in the Gangetic plains and the spread of the Buddhism and Jainism to the southern tip of India.

 From the mid-seventh to the mid-13th centuries, regionalism was the dominant theme of political and dynastic history of the Indian subcontinent.
 Three features commonly characterize the sociopolitical realities of this period.